FDiDio/football_data/README.md

 # Football Data Processing Script

 This Python script automates the process of downloading, extracting, and processing football match data from [Football Data](https://www.football-data.co.uk).
-The data is processed to calculate expected goals (xG), expected points, and team statistics, and the results are saved to a Parquet file.
+The data is processed to calculate expected goals (xG), expected goals based on their odds, expected points, and team statistics, and the results are saved to a Parquet file.
 It also allows you to predict the outcome of a match between two teams based on their statistics.

 ## Features